yueguoguo/yueguoguo.github.io/_posts/2022-12-28-babysitting-vs-machine-learning.md

 # Machine learning vs babysitting

-Babysitting can be formalized as an engineering problem which is similar to machine learning.
-The main task of the babysitting problem is to *take care of a baby by fulfiling its needs as much as possible under the constraints that the baby's life pattern has minimal impact on its parents.*.
-The success of babysitting can be quantitatively measured by, for example, the child growth standard proposed by WHO.
+Having been a father for about two months, I found that babysitting can be formalized as an engineering problem which is similar to machine learning.
+The main task of the babysitting problem is to *take care of a baby by fulfiling its needs as much as possible under the constraints that the baby's life pattern has minimal impact on its parents*.
+The success of babysitting can be quantitatively measured by, for example, the [child growth standard proposed by WHO](https://www.who.int/tools/child-growth-standards).
 And the objective is to minimize the deviation between the baby's data against the standard one.

 There are many similarities between babysitting and machine learing.